Cassik6/Card-Game/README.md

 # Lessons learned:/encountered difficulties

--How to work with multiple Python files
+- How to work with multiple Python files
--How to reference different class objects from the same file -Make a proper ´docstring´
+- How to reference different class objects from the same file
+- Make a proper ´docstring´
--Use of ´Union´ for type declaration
+- Use of ´Union´ for type declaration

 # Last minute changes